EpicoStudio/cover3d/readme.txt

 It can be used anywhere in the WordPress block editor, either in your content or in your templates.

 = Will this plugin hinder my website loading performance? = Absolutely not.
-The plugin uses very little CSS (7kb) to create the animation effect and no Javascript.
+The plugin uses very little CSS (7kb) to create the animation effect and no Javascript on the front-end.
 It also can include an image for your cover, but you can select the desired image size.
 In any case, it only uses the `medium` size for the cover image on mobile devices, regardless of the the size choosen in the block control pannel, in order to avoid negative impacts on loading performance.

 = Does this plugin collect any data from me or my users? = Not at all.
 The plugin respects your privacy.
 It's completely add-free and the code only uses core WordPress functions.
 No admin notices or hidden “call home” functions.